Janet Currie: Career

-Currie co-directs the Program on Families and Children at the National Bureau of Economic Research.
-She is past president of the Society of Labor Economists, the Eastern Economics Association, and the American Society of Health Economics, and previously served as vice-president of the American Economic Association.
-She is on the Board of the American Academy of Political and Social Science, the Behavior and Inequality Research Institute, and on the Board of Academic Advisors for the Opportunity and Inclusive Growth Institute at Federal Reserve Bank of Minneapolis.
+Currie co-directs the Program on Children and Families at the National Bureau of Economic Research.
+She is past president of the Society of Labor Economists, the Eastern Economics Association, the Western Economics Association, the American Society of Health Economics, and previously served as vice-president of the American Economic Association.
 Currie has served as a member of the Advisory Committee on Labor and Income Statistics for Statistics Canada and as a consultant for the National Health Interview Survey and the National Longitudinal Surveys.
-She also serves on the advisory boards of the National Children's Study, the Committee on National Statistics, the National Academy of Science, the Environmental Defense Fund, and Blue Health Intelligence.
-She currently sits on the board of governors of Hackensack Meridian School of Medicine and the New Jersey Integrated Population Health Data Project.
+She has served on advisory boards of the National Children's Study, the Committee on National Statistics, the National Academy of Science, the Environmental Defense Fund, and Blue Health Intelligence, the American Academy of Political and Social Science, the board of governors of Hackensack Meridian School of Medicine, and the Opportunity and Inclusive Growth Institute at Federal Reserve Bank of Minneapolis.
+She was appointed by the New Jersey state legislature to the board of the New Jersey Integrated Population Health Data Project.